Let's rank every X-Man ever

-[Deep Breath] So there was a character named Monet St. Croix who was an original member of ’90s youth-group Generation X. Monet was sort of a rich-bitch mean girl from Algiers with a grab-bag of elaborate powers.
-Generation X also featured a different character, Penance, a red lady with razor-sharp skin who didn’t talk much.
+[Deep Breath] So there was a character named Monet St. Croix who was an original member of the '90s youth group Generation X. Monet was sort of a rich-bitch mean girl from Algiers with a grab-bag of elaborate powers.
+Generation X also featured a different character, Penance, a red lady with razor-sharp skin who didn't talk much.
 (She looked awesome: Vintage Chris Bachalo.)
-Then at some point it turned out that Penance was the real Monet St. Croix and “Monet St. Croix” was actually Monet’s twin sisters merged into one.
-So, like, that’s something.
+Then at some point, it turned out that Penance was the real Monet St. Croix, and "Monet St. Croix" was actually Monet's twin sisters merged into one.
+So, like, that's something.

 Cool powers: The ability to radically evolve to match whatever situation he finds himself in.
 Feels like a character with untapped potential.